rastegarpanah/rastegarpanah.github.io/_pages/about.md

 I am broadly interested in finding robust and trustworthy data-driven solutions to problems in healthcare, finance, social sciences, and systems biology.
-I have previously worked on developing novel computational approaches for recommender systems and the analysis of genomics (Single-cell RNA) data.
+I have previously worked on developing novel computational approaches for recommender systems and for the analysis of genomics (Single-cell RNA) data.

 I received a PhD in computer science from [Boston University](https://www.bu.edu/cs/) where my advisor was Professor [Mark Crovella](https://www.cs.bu.edu/fac/crovella/).